Fujifilm X-E3 vs Nikon D5600

 |Nikon D5200« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Nikon D5200|

-Both the X-E3 and the D5600 are recent models that feature in their makers' current product line-up.
+Both the X-E3 and the D5600 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the X-E3 followed on from the Fujifilm X-E2S.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 Review summary: Fujifilm X-E3 vs Nikon D5600

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Nikon D5600?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-E3: